yt-project/yt/doc/source/visualizing/volume_rendering.rst

    you're curious about how to construct your own, or why you get the values you do, you should read the source!

-There are three ready-to-go transfer functions implemented in ``yt``.
+There are three ready-to-go transfer functions implemented in yt.
 :class:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction`,
 :class:`~yt.visualization.volume_rendering.transfer_functions.ProjectionTransferFunction`,
 and